3.2: Protein Purification

 \end{equation}

 where η is the viscosity (a measure of the resistance to flow of a liquid - water has a low viscosity, real maple syrup a high viscosity), and Rs (Stokes radius) is the radius of the hydrated sphere (the larger Rs, the larger the frictional coefficient, the larger the Ff which resists motion).
 For an irregularly shaped object, the Stokes radius is the radius of a sphere that would have the same frictional coefficient as the object.
-Hence the Rs for a protein molecule that was not spherical in shape would be much larger than the Rs for another protein molecule of identical molecular weight that was spherical.
-Hence the Ve and the K value for a solute on a gel filtration column would best be related to the Stokes radius, since Rs values take into account both size and shape.
+Hence, the Rs for a protein molecule that was not spherical would be much larger than the Rs for another protein molecule of identical molecular weight that was spherical.
+Hence, the Ve and the K values for a solute on a gel filtration column would best be related to the Stokes radius since Rs values consider both size and shape.

-Gel filtration can be used to determine the molecular weight of an unknown, spherical (globular) protein when compared to a standard curve generated from other globular proteins of known molecule weight.
-To ensure the protein have the same "effective" shape, the proteins are eluted under denaturing conditions to remove shape contributions to the elution order.
+Gel filtration can determine the molecular weight of an unknown, spherical (globular) protein compared to a standard curve generated from other globular proteins of known molecule weight.
+To ensure the protein has the same "effective" shape, the proteins are eluted under denaturing conditions to remove shape contributions to the elution order.

-Separation on the basis of charge - Ion Exchange Chromatography
+Separation based on charge - Ion Exchange Chromatography

-The chromatography resin in this type of chromatography consists of an agarose, acrylamide, or cellulose resin or bead which is derivatized to contain covalently linked positively or negatively charged groups.
+The chromatography resin in this type consists of an agarose, acrylamide, or cellulose resin or bead, which is derivatized to contain covalently linked positively or negatively charged groups.
 Proteins in the mobile phase will bind through electrostatic interactions to the charged group on the column.
-In a mixture of proteins, positively charged proteins will bind to a resin containing negatively charged groups, like the carboxymethyl group, CM (-OCH2COO-) or sulfopropyl, SP, (-OCH2CH2CH2SO3-) while the negatively charged proteins will pass through the column.
+In a mixture of proteins, positively charged proteins will bind to a resin containing negatively charged groups, like the carboxymethyl group, CM (-OCH2COO-) or sulfopropyl, SP, (-OCH2CH2CH2SO3-).
+In contrast, the negatively charged proteins will pass through the column.
 The positively charged proteins can be eluted from the column with a mobile phase containing either a gradient of increasing salt concentration or a single higher salt concentration (isocratic elution).
 The most positively charged protein will be eluted last, at the highest salt concentration.
-Likewise, negatively charged proteins will bind to a resin containing positively charged groups, like the diethylaminoethyl group, DEAE (-OCH2CH2NH(C2H5)2+) or a quaternary ethyl amino group, QAE, and can be separated in an analogous fashion.
+Likewise, negatively charged proteins will bind to a resin containing positively charged groups, like the diethylaminoethyl group, DEAE (-OCH2CH2NH(C2H5)2+) or a quaternary ethyl amino group, QAE, and can be separated analogously.

 Ion exchange chromatography separates compounds according to the nature and degree of their ionic charge.
-The column to be used is selected according to its type and strength of charge.
-Anion exchange resins have a positive charge and are used to retain and separate negatively charged compounds (anions), while cation exchange resins have a negative charge and are used to separate positively charged molecules (cations).
+The column used is selected according to its type and charge strength.
+Anion exchange resins have a positive charge and are used to retain and separate negatively charged compounds (anions).
+In contrast, cation exchange resins have a negative charge and are used to separate positively charged molecules (cations).

-Before the separation begins a buffer is pumped through the column to equilibrate the opposing charged ions.
-Upon injection of the sample, solute molecules will exchange with the buffer ions as each competes for the binding sites on the resin.
+Before the separation begins, a buffer is pumped through the column to equilibrate the opposing charged ions.
+Upon sample injection, solute molecules will exchange with the buffer ions as each competes for the binding sites on the resin.
 The length of retention for each solute depends upon the strength of its charge.
 The most weakly charged compounds will elute first, followed by those with successively stronger charges.
 Because of the nature of the separating mechanism, pH, buffer type, buffer concentration, and temperature all play important roles in controlling the separation.

 Figure \(\PageIndex{6}\) shows a cation exchange column.
-The beads (brown) contain negatively charged functional groups which can bind positive protein (blue) or concentrated regions of positive charge on a protein.
+The beads (brown) contain negatively charged functional groups that can bind positive protein (blue) or concentrated regions of positive charge on a protein.

-Before loading the column with protein, the negatively-charged beads would interact with positively charged counter cations (often Na+) from the column equilibration buffer.
+Before loading the column with protein, the negatively charged beads would interact with positively charged countercations (often Na+) from the column equilibration buffer.
 When the protein solution is introduced to the column, the positively charged protein will exchange with the bound Na+ ions (hence the name cation exchanger).
-Conversely, an anion exchanger consists of positively charged beads, which exchange bound anions.
-Proteins bound through ion-ion interactions can be eluted by increasing the Na+ concentration in the eluting solution either in a stepwise or gradient fashion.
-Ion exchange chromatography is a very powerful tool for use in protein purification and is frequently used in both analytical and preparative separations.
+Conversely, an anion exchanger consists of positively charged beads, which exchange anions.
+Proteins bound through ion-ion interactions can be eluted by increasing the Na+ concentration in the eluting solution stepwise or using a salt concentration gradient.
+Ion exchange chromatography is a powerful protein purification tool and is frequently used in analytical and preparative separations.

 Affinity Chromatography

 In this technique, the chromatography resin is derivatized with a group that binds to a specific site on a given protein of interest.
-It may be a group that binds to the active site of an enzyme (such as benzamidine-agarose which is used for the purification of trypsin) or an antibody, which recognizes a specific amino acid sequence (an epitope) on a protein.
+It may be a group that binds to the active site of an enzyme (such as benzamidine-agarose, which is used to purify trypsin) or an antibody that recognizes a specific amino acid sequence (an epitope) on a protein.
 For example, an antibody can be made to a specific peptide from albumin, the antibody covalently linked to agarose, and the antibody-agarose column then used to purify albumin specifically.
 This is a powerful technique since antibodies can be made that will bind selectively to a single protein.
-Knowing only the DNA sequence of a protein which has never been previously isolated, the amino acid sequence of the unknown protein can be derived from the DNA sequence.
+Knowing only the DNA sequence of a protein that has never been previously isolated, the amino acid sequence of the unknown protein can be derived from the DNA sequence.
 A 10-12 amino acid peptide from that protein can be synthesized in the lab (see the last section below), and an antibody raised against the peptide.
-The antibody will most likely bind to the unknown protein as well as to the peptide, and hence could be used to purify the protein.
+The antibody will most likely bind to the unknown protein and the peptide and could be used to purify the protein.

 These features of affinity chromatography are illustrated in Figure \(\PageIndex{7}\).

-In this example in Figure \(\PageIndex{7}\), protein P1 has affinity for ligand Z and will bind to the column while proteins P2 and P3 will pass through the column.
+In this example in Figure \(\PageIndex{7}\), protein P1 has an affinity for ligand Z and will bind to the column, while proteins P2 and P3 will pass through the column.
 Protein P1 can then be eluted from the column using high concentrations of free ligand Z.

 In vitro peptide synthesis for antibody production

-When making anti-peptide antibodies that recognized target proteins, or to study an isolated peptide by itself, it is more difficult to isolate and purify a peptide from its original protein than to synthesize it in the lab using solid-phase synthesis.
+When making anti-peptide antibodies that recognize target proteins or studying an isolated peptide by itself, it is more difficult to isolate and purify a peptide from its original protein than to synthesize it in the lab using solid-phase synthesis.
 We describe this technique below.

 Peptides are chemically synthesized by the condensation reaction of the carboxyl group of one amino acid to the amino group of another.
 Two chemical challenges must be addressed.
 The formation of an amide bond between the carboxylic acid of one amino acid and the amine of the other is thermodynamically unfavorable, so the carboxyl end must be activated typically by the reaction of the incoming amino acid with a reagent such as dicyclocarbodiimide.
 Secondly, reactive functional groups on the side chains and the amine of the carboxyl group-activated amino acid must be protected from unwanted reactions.
 Chemical peptide synthesis most commonly starts at the carboxyl end of the peptide (C-terminus) and proceeds toward the amino-terminus (N-terminus).
 Protein biosynthesis in living organisms occurs in the opposite direction.
 Chemical synthesis facilitates the production of peptides that incorporate unnatural amino acids, peptide/protein backbone modification, and the synthesis of D-amino acids.